WHO IS RESPONSIBLE FOR MOULD IN A RENTAL PROPERTY IN QLD?

 Most people will be OK with mould, but some can be affected fairly badly, which is why the article below will help.

 I’ve smelt enough mouldy homes now that I am now well familiar with the smell of mould.
 It smells a bit like my shoes.
 It is not an unpleasant smell, but it is subtle, and most people may not even realise they are, in fact, smelling mould.
+Its very subtle and often you will see if before you sell it.

 Some Sunshine Coast Mould specialist